cerner/fhir.cerner.com/content/millennium/r4/foundation/documents/document-reference.md

 * The `_revinclude` parameter may be provided with the `_id/patient` parameter.
 Example: `_id=214938095&_revinclude=Provenance:target`

 * When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the `user/Provenance.read` scope.
 Currently `patient/Provenance.read` is not supported and hence `_revinclude` cannot be utilised for patient persona.
+* When searching with the `date` parameter:
+  * It must be provided  once with a prefix to imply a date  range or without a prefix to search for document (s) at a specific date.
+Alternately it may be provided twice with `le`, `lt`, `ge`, or `gt` prefixes to search for document(s) within specific range.
+The date and prefix pairs must create a closed range.
+  * For a single 'date' occurrence , `time` component is optional but for two `date` occurrences, must include `time` component.

+* `Date` and `period` search parameter cannot be provided together.

 ### Headers